-Chris was a special guest lecturer on our very first Kimberley voyage in 1998, so we are pleased and honoured to have him back on board.
-He has been a resident of the Kimberley region of Western Australia for over 20 years and has had a long and respected career as the Regional Manager for the state's conservation and land management authority.
+Chris was a special guest lecturer on our very first Kimberley voyage in 1998 and since then has joined us as part of our regular team on many occasions.
+We are pleased to have him back onboard for our 2013 season.
+He has been a resident of the Kimberley region since 1979 and has had a long and respected career as the Regional Manager for the state’s Department of Conservation and Land Management (CALM).

 Denton first came to public attention in 1988 as the writer/presenter of the ABC TV series 'Blah Blah Blah' and since then has written, presented and produced numerous comedy shows, including 'The Money or the Gun' and 'Andrew Denton Live & Sweaty'.

 In 1993 he co-produced and featured in 'World Series Debating', again for ABC TV.
 He also produced 'The Money or the Gun on Ice', focussing on a group of Australians forced to come to grips with isolation -- and each other -- during a winter in Antarctica.